Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Impact on the revival process

-The different rate of the revival process can be explained by the dynamics of $\eta(t)$, shown in Fig.~\ref{Fig4} (b).
-The general feature is that all the ground states lose their coherence with an oscillatory background as time progresses.
-The maximal decay rate of $\eta(t)$, found at $V_L=10$, is the result of the maximal interference of the longitudinal and transversal fragmentations, see \cite{Supplement}, which is consistent with the rule found for the weaker interaction.
-Here we also find that the rate of loss of coherence of a fully fragmented BEC, without coupling of the longitudinal and transversal fragmentations, is slower compared to the fully condensed state.
-Moreover, we find that the rate of revival decreases when one moves from $V_L=1$ to $V_L=10$.
-Further increase of $V_L$, $\eta(t)$ increases and becomes maximal for $V_L=16$.
-Therefore, the time-evolution of $\eta(t)$ for stronger interaction exhibits two new rules for the revival dynamics of fragmented BECs: (i) the interference of the longitudinal and transversal fragmentations opposes the revival process and (ii) a fully fragmented state, without coupling between the longitudinal and transversal fragmentations, speeds up the process of revival.
+The different rates of the revival process can be explained by the dynamics of $\eta(t)$, shown in Fig.~\ref{Fig4} (b).
+The general feature is that all the ground states lose their degree of condensation with an oscillatory background as time progresses.
+The maximal decay rate of $\eta(t)$, found at $V_L=10$, is the result of the strongest interference of the longitudinal and transversal fragmentations, see \cite{Supplement}.
+Here we also find, as seen in the case of weaker interaction, that the rate of loss of degree of condensation of a fully fragmented BEC is slower compared to the fully condensed state.
+Moreover, the rate of revival decreases when one moves from $V_L=0$ to $V_L=10$.
+With further increase of $V_L$, $\eta(t)$ increases and becomes maximal for $V_L=16$.